Introducing Fr. Juan Pablo Orozco

-SInce then I decided to get some information and start serving.
-The Lord has been really merciful to me, allowing me to serve in many different ministries: leading worship, healing prayers, prophetic intercession, deliverance, helping in many retreats, preaching, helping out at youth events, writing worship songs, and I have gotten the opportunity to play at concerts at different times, which I am forever thankful for.
-I’ve been blessed to preach and see God do marvels in the U.S., Mexico, Canada, France, Spain, in Poland, and other countries.
-Our Father in heaven has provided for me in all these things.
+Since then I decided to get some formation and started serving.
+The Lord has been really merciful to me allowing me to serve in many different ministries: leading worship, participating in healing prayers as the lead and also as intercessor, helping in many retreats, preaching, helping out at youth events, writing songs for the church, and I have gotten the opportunity to play at concerts different times, which I am forever thankful for.
+Praise God that people would allow a person like me to lead such a things!

 During my formation and other retreats I met Fr.
 Francis Frankovich in the Charismatic Center in Houston and was really happy to find such amazing priest!
 People had been telling me that I would be a great priest.
 After taking a vocational retreat I spoke to Fr.
 Francis about seminary.
 I really felt that I needed to experience seminary, that I wasn’t going to figure out God’s will just staying where I was.